Skip to main content

 Selected Journal and Chapter Publications

 “Evolution of Nationalism in Latin America in the Context of Globalization,” in Baisotti, Pablo A. , ed.
 Problems and Alternatives in the Modern Americas.
-(New York: Routledge, expected 2022).
+(New York: Routledge, 2022).

 Foreign Relations of the United States, 1969–1976, Vol. E-16, Documents on Chile, 1969–1973, eds.
 James McElveen and James Siekmeier ( Washington: Government Printing Office, 2015)